mahmoud-m-abadi/compression-authentication-test/README.md

 For authentication service i used the Google authentication using Socialite package.
 There are test units using Mocking the Socialite provider and it returns user data in the end.

 Finally, please check the env.example file to see related keys in order to service's config.
+And also I added my .env file on purpose to test system easier.

 Regards,
 Mahmoud Mohammadabadi.